nottomw/secchat/README.md

 ```

 ### Config
-To disable ncurses there is a possibility to build only with terminal,
+There is a possibility to build only with terminal (printfs-like),
-in main CMakeLists.txt change:
+to disable ncurses in main CMakeLists.txt change:

 ```
 secchat_mode_set(ncurses)